.png)

 As a Master Gardener volunteer and trainer, I spent time as an adjunct professor of horticulture at C.V.C.C. in the late ’80s and ’90s.
 We sold most of our gardening business in 2006 while Bill continued his landscape and irrigation contractor business under Carolina Sunshine Landscaping.
 I learned new skills and shared my passions by teaching about herbs, art, gardening, science, and nature to all age groups.
 I’ve been married 43+ years have two daughters and three grandchildren.
 I have also led the “Art For All” programs at the Hickory Museum of Art (an outreach program of art classes).

 I have volunteered at Hart Square for the past ten years as an Herb Gardener.
-This Spring, I will be serving as an adjunct professor of horticulture at C.V.C.C.

 Why Hart Square Village for our field trip?